SuhoRyu/HATIE/README.md

 The code will log the output scores into the output directory you specified.

 ### 4. Aggregate Scores
 The final phase aggregates all the scores obtained during the scoring phase into final model scores.
-Open the "aggregate.sh" file, which should look like the example below.
+Open the `aggregate.sh` file, which should look like the example below.

 ```bash
 #!/bin/bash